apptainer/singularity/README.md

 Debian or CentOS, and run it on Mint or Slackware.

-Within a particular container, one can include their programs, data, scripts and pipelines and thus portable to any other architecture compatible Linux system or distribution.
+Within a particular container, one can include their programs, data, scripts and pipelines and thus port a workflow to any other architecture compatible Linux system or distribution.

 ## Bootstrapping new images
 Generally, when bootstrapping an image from scratch, you must build it from a compatible host.
-This is because you must use the distribution specific tools it comes with (e.g. Red Hat does not provide Debian's de-bootstrap).
-But once, the image has been bootstrapped and includes the necessary bits to be self-hosting (e.g. YUM on CentOS and apt-get on Debian/Ubuntu) then the process of managing the container can be implemented from within the container.
+This is because you must use the distribution specific tools it comes with (e.g. Red Hat does not provide Debian's debootstrap by default).
+But once the image has been bootstrapped and includes the necessary bits to be self-hosting (e.g. YUM on CentOS and apt-get on Debian/Ubuntu) then the process of managing the container can be implemented from within the container.